czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

-description = "Stop turning readers away by using these techniques to write good headlines" image = "/v1630429114/Writing_good_headlines_ywhhrs.jpg" tags = ["Copywriting", "Marketing", "Business", ""] title = "15 principles to writing good headlines"
+description = "Stop turning readers away by using these techniques to write good headlines" image = "/v1630429114/Writing_good_headlines_ywhhrs.jpg" tags = ["Copywriting", "Marketing", "Business", ""] title = "15 principles of writing good headlines"

 +++
 Writing content is a good way for businesses to show off their expertise.